-- Video completion rate: Connected TV advertising is a natural large screen experience that results in high ad viewability.
+Connected TV advertising is a natural large-screen experience that results in high ad viewability.
 It imitates the traditional TV cable experience.
 Consumers not only pay more attention to CTV ads but also tend to watch them for a more extended period.

-- Responsive audiences: Connected users choose the content they want to watch and the way to consume it and interact with it.
+Connected users choose the content they want to watch and the way to consume it and interact with it.
 Such high levels of control trigger high levels of satisfaction among viewers, which leads to a better perception and positive attitudes toward ads.

 More than 20 percent of daily ad requests for CTVs are registered during primetime hours while premium content is streaming.
 This time includes live concerts and important sporting events, which suggests unique target audiences and potentially impressive returns for advertisers.

 Best practices to follow with smart television ads

 The rest of the practices for advertising on connected TV remain to be the same.
 They're equal to those typically applied for programmatic advertising.

 An example.
 You sell the product for women aged 21 to 35, who have children and whose income is above average.
 Thus you need to set the target options accordingly in the dashboard of the CTV ad platform.
 After you launch a campaign, it analyzes the data received from household devices: two laptops, a tablet, and two smartphones, the system interprets that:

 - Laptop No. 1 and smartphone No. 1 are mainly used by a man of a certain age and income level.